 Frequently Asked Questions

 Injections of insulin are used to treat type 1 and type 2 diabetes.
-Insulin can assist in keeping your blood glucose levels in a good range - combined with regular blood glucose testing and lifestyle changes, this medication can help you stay healthy while living with diabetes.
+Insulin can assist in keeping your blood glucose levels in a good range - combined with regular blood glucose testing and lifestyle changes, insulin can help you stay healthy while living with diabetes.

 There are a number of sites on the body where insulin can be injected.
-These include the abdomen (5 cm or more from the belly button), the upper outer arms, the buttocks, and the top outer thighs.
+These include the abdomen (2 inches away from the belly button), the upper outer arms, the buttocks, and the top outer thighs.
 Generally speaking, the abdomen is considered the best site for insulin injection.